MetOffice/forest/doc/source/start.rst

 Getting started
 ===============

-Welcome to the complete guide to using FOREST.
+Welcome to the complete guide to FOREST.
 Learn how to integrate FOREST into your existing work flow, build a web portal or quickly view your model diagnostics alongside observations.